-Despite the very difficult conditions in which we are operating, our management, whose responsibility includes managing day-to-day business risk, remains focused on executing our strategy and serving the needs of our customers.
+Despite these operating and industry challenges, our management, whose responsibility includes managing day-to-day business risk, remains focused on executing our strategy and serving the needs of our customers.

-Role of our Board and Committees in Risk Oversight.
+Role of our Board and Committees in Risk Oversight

 Our Board believes that full and open communication between management and the Board is essential for effective risk management and oversight.
 Our Chairman of the Board meets regularly with our Chief Executive Officer and our Chief Financial Officer to discuss strategy and risks facing the Company.
 Our executive officers regularly attend the Board meetings and are available to address any questions or concerns raised by the Board on risk management-related and any other matters.
-Other members of our management team periodically attend the Board meetings or are otherwise available to confer with the Board to the extent their expertise is required to address risk management matters.
+Other members of our management team periodically attend Board meetings or are otherwise available to confer with the Board to the extent their expertise is required to address risk management matters.
 Periodically, our Board receives presentations from senior management on strategic matters involving our operations.
 During such meetings, the Board also discusses strategies, key challenges and risks and opportunities for the company with senior management.
 In addition, executive management provides periodic updates to the Board on cyber security matters.